One of the best ways to see Florida’s Everglades is to arrive on the Tamiami Trail and use the Shark Valley entrance.

 It’s true that the southern unit of Everglades National Park, which you reach via Homestead, offers many more locations, a dozen hiking trails, camping and picnic areas, several outstanding kayak trails and a greater variety of habitats.

-And Shark Valley has basically one trail – a smoothly paved 15-mile loop.
+And Shark Valley has no camping or picnic area and basically one trail – a smoothly paved 15-mile loop.

 But this trail is so special, it makes Shark Valley hard to top.

 At Shark Valley, the alligators and birds that line that trail in winter will amaze.
 The wildlife seems used to humans and goes about its business just steps from visitors.
 Here, you may have to walk around the alligators, who sometimes sun themselves with body parts extending onto the trail.
 In the first mile of the trail on a sunny winter day, you’re likely to count dozens of alligators, plus myriad birds, often right next to the gators.

 In addition, this 15-mile bike trail is probably the best bike trail in South Florida.
 It’s 20 feet wide and the only traffic is the park tram, which will pass you three or four times in an afternoon.

 Visiting Shark Valley in Everglades National Park

 That handy 15-mile Loop Trail through Shark Valley was constructed in 1946 when Humble Oil drilled for oil here.
 Fortunately, the company decided oils wells here weren’t economic and the land joined the national park system.

 To build the trail, workers dug a trench alongside the road and used the dirt to slightly elevate the path.
 The trench filled with water and, as the rest of the Everglades dries out in winter, the water here became the perfect habitat for wildlife, who concentrated here.